Change any room into a professional recording studio with soundproofing techniques that eliminate unwanted noise and capture crystal-clear audio.

 (For more details on acoustic panels and their installation, refer to our article on Soundproofing Your Walls: Expert Tips and Techniques.

 Bass traps.
-Place bass traps in corners to control low-frequency buildup, which can muddy your recordings.
-These specialized acoustic absorbers are designed to target and control challenging low-frequency sound waves, often referred to as bass frequencies.
+Place sound-absorbing bass traps in corners to control low-frequency buildup, which can muddy your recordings.
+These are designed to control challenging low-frequency sound waves (often called “bass frequencies”).
 They typically cost $50 to $200 each and are available online at Amazon or at some music stores or large home improvement centers.

-The type and placement of bass traps will depend on the specific acoustics of your room and the frequencies you need to control.
-It’s often recommended to start with corner bass traps and then add panel traps, mounted on walls or ceilings, to absorb bass frequencies across a wider area as needed.
+The type of bass traps you buy and where you put them will depend on the specific acoustics of your room and the frequencies you need to control.
+Experts often recommend starting with corner bass traps and then adding “panel traps” on walls or ceilings.

 Upgrade Your Door

-The door is usually the most likely place for sound to enter your recording space.
-To solve noise issues, replace any hollow-core doors with solid-core doors for improved sound blocking.
-If budget allows, invest in specialized soundproof doors designed for maximum noise isolation.
+The door is usually the most likely place for noise to enter your recording space.
+To solve noise problems, replace any hollow-core doors with solid-core doors for improved sound blocking.
+If budget allows, you might even invest in specialized soundproof doors designed for maximum noise isolation.

 Install weatherstripping around the door frame and a door sweep at the bottom to prevent sound leakage.
-(Refer to our article on the Best Types of Doors for Soundproofing for detailed information).
+(Refer to the HomeTips article on the Best Types of Doors for Soundproofing for detailed information).
 You can buy soundproof door supplies online at Amazon.

 Address Your Windows

-If feasible, replace your existing windows with soundproof windows for optimal noise reduction.
+If feasible, replace your existing windows with soundproof windows for maximum noise reduction.
 Or, consider adding window inserts as a more affordable alternative to replacing windows entirely (although these can run $25 to $40 per square foot).
-Made from thick acrylic or glass panels, sometimes with laminated layers for added sound dampening, window inserts used for soundproofing are essentially secondary window panes that are installed on the inside of your existing windows.
+Made from thick acrylic or glass panels (sometimes with laminated layers for added sound dampening), soundproofing window inserts are essentially secondary window panes that are installed on the inside of your existing windows.
 They create an additional barrier between your living space and the outside world, significantly reducing noise transmission.
-They are custom-fit to your window frame, creating a tight seal to minimize sound leakage.
+When installed, they are custom-fit to your window frame, creating a tight seal to minimize sound leakage.

 Or, you can hang thick, heavy curtains or acoustic blankets over windows to dampen sound.
 (Learn more about window soundproofing options in our article on Soundproofing Windows: Keep the Noise.